 Benefits of working in London

 London is one of the busiest capital cities in the world – this means that there are unlimited job opportunities, and the importance of workplace culture in the capital is high.
-The pros of working in London are endless; for example, it’s an excellent environment in which to develop your career or start a new one.
+The pros of working in London are endless; for example, it’s an excellent environment in which to develop your career or start a new one in one of the City’s serviced offices.

 There is also lots of housing, alongside brilliant transport links such as the Tube, Overground and buses if you wish to commute.
 Furthermore, there are lots of international travel connections for jobs involving travel.
 The city is also extremely photogenic, and there are endless food options and free healthcare with the NHS, all of which can aid a good workplace culture.